Workday/canvas-kit/modules/_labs/breadcrumbs/react/README.md

 ### CurrentItem

-`CurrentItem` is a styled `li` element that also conditionally displays a tooltip, if the text is truncated.
+`CurrentItem` is a styled `li` element also renders a tooltip if the text is truncated.

 #### Component Props